neozhixuan/vms-backend/README.md

 Amazon Web Services
 - Docker for containerising of application into an image
+- Route 53 for DNS resolution of domain names
 - Relational Database Services to host PostgreSQL server
 - Elastic Kubernetes Services to host docker images as Kubernetes pods
 - EC2 to manage node groups within EKS